mllinares/eqchlorine/README.md

 The magnetic filed data must be stored in "sf.txt" file.
 For further formating see "format_you_data.pdf"

-**How do I use EQCHLORINE ?**
+**I am new to Python : How do I use EQCHLORINE ?**

-Make sure your "data.txt", "coll.txt" and "sf.txt" files are in the correct format.
+Make sure your "data.txt", "coll.txt" and "sf.txt" files are in the correct format ('txt') and have the correct name:

-Copy your data files in your working directory (same directory of the "run_forward.py" file) Open "parameter.py" and enter your site parameters.
+Copy your data files in the src directory
+Open "parameter.py" and enter your site parameters.
 Open "seismic_scenario.py" and set your earthquake sequence.